qookei/image_create/README.md

 	 -b                       makes the image BIOS bootable
 	 -e                       makes the image EFI bootable
-	 -n                       don't fetch Limine (reuses existing './limine/' directory) -c path                  copy files from the specified directory into the root of the image -h                       show this help message
+	 -n                       don't fetch Limine (reuses existing './limine/' directory) -g                       use libguestfs instead of native mkfs and mount (allows for rootless image creation)
+	                          note: only limine is supported with this option -c path                  copy files from the specified directory into the root of the image -h                       shows this help message

 When using GPT, you can specify the GUID of the root partition by setting the GPT_TYPE environment variable.
 By default, the GUID for a Windows data partition is used.